 - Consumer Staples (including food and beverages)

-Within each of these sectors, you can invest in specific companies or consider exchange-traded funds (ETFs).
+Within each of these sectors, you can invest in specific companies or consider mutual funds or exchange-traded funds (ETFs).
 Like stocks, ETFs have a dollar value and can be bought and sold throughout the day.
 The difference with these securities is that they represent a predetermined portfolio of investment holdings from a given sector and rise and fall with their corresponding market index.

 Diversify Your Investment Types